Bias- and Variance-Aware Probabilistic Rounding Error Analysis for Floating-Point Arithmetic: Numerical experiments

-For a given $\theta_1, \theta_2$,~\cref{eqn:ode} can be discretized via finite-diffence method using $M$ intervals of size $\Delta x \define \frac{1}{M}$.
-Using second-order central difference approximation for the first- and second-order derivatives, the discretized form of the ODE is given as
+Computing the quantity of interest $q$ numerically first involves obtaining a finite-dimensional approximation of the ODE in~\cref{eq:ode} via numerical discretization.
+For any given model parameters $\theta_1$ and $\theta_2$, the ODE system in~\cref{eq:ode} can be discretized via the finite-difference method using $M$ intervals of size $\Delta x \define \frac{1}{M}$.
+Using second-order central difference approximation for the first- and second-order derivatives, the discretized form of~\cref{eq:ode} is given as